This article was first published in Issue 132 (July-September 2015) of ReNew magazine.

-The solar battery industry is on the verge of disruptive change.
-Traditionally, large batteries were only seen in houses at off-grid locations such as Moora Moora (see box on the solar hybrid training course held there, which I attended earlier this year and which provided input to this article).
+THE solar battery industry is on the verge of disruptive change.
+Traditionally, large batteries were only seen in houses at off-grid locations such as Moora Moora (see ‘Solar PV hybrid training course’ below).

 For off-grid systems, reliability is crucial; failure prompts an emergency call to the solar installer, so such systems have been designed conservatively using proven lead-acid batteries.

 Meanwhile, in towns and cities, grid-connected solar systems have gone mainstream.
 As feed-in tariffs for solar export have dropped far below the rates paid for grid electricity, householders are looking for ways to cut bills by making better use of their excess solar generation.
 One answer is to add batteries to create a hybrid system: a grid-connected solar system with batteries either for backup or load-shifting.

 This article gives an overview of current hybrid technology and the options available for adding batteries to an existing grid-connected solar system.

 A hybrid solar system is tough on batteries.
 Unlike an off-grid system that may store enough energy to last multiple days, a hybrid system’s entire usable capacity will often be charged and discharged daily.
 This requires a battery that can handle fast discharge rates at high levels of efficiency.
 Lithium batteries fit the bill, and have already become dominant in consumer electronics, power tools and electric cars.
 Compared to lead-acid, they are also smaller, lighter, don’t require monthly maintenance and don’t emit hydrogen gas.
 The only things holding them back in the solar market are unfamiliarity and price.